sposato56/week-1-js-practice/week-1/review.md

 # Summary

 Reflection is a powerful learning tool.
-For this challenge you will create journal
+For this challenge you will create a journal
 1. [Reflect on Learning](#reflect-on-learning)
 1. [Review, Reflect, and Iterate](#review-reflect-and-iterate)
 1. Prep: [Reading Practical Object Oriented Design In Ruby](#prep-reading-practical-object-oriented-design-in-ruby)